joemk88/koreader-coverprogress/README.md

 ## Notes

 - The image is rewritten after a quiet period following the last page turn (5s by default), and immediately on book open, settings flush, suspend and close.
 A full-page encode on every page turn would be wasteful.
-- Rendering errors are contained and logged rather than propagating — a screensaver plugin should never be able to break the reader.
+- Rendering *and menu* errors are contained and logged rather than propagating — a screensaver plugin should never be able to break the reader.
+Caught errors are written to `coverprogress_crash.log` in the KOReader data directory with a full traceback.
+- Menu placement adapts to your actual menu order: it prefers the **Screen** section, falls back to **Settings**, then to a safe orphan, so a menu missing sections (stripped builds, or menu-customising plugins) can never trigger a sorting crash.
 - There is no disk cache.
 The built-in `coverimage` caches by filename and settings, which would serve a stale percentage.
 - Writes go to a temporary file and are renamed into place, so a screensaver app can never read a half-written image.